 The reset pulse input from the pin will abort any operation in progress and reset the Flash memory to Read Mode.
-When the reset occurs during a programming or erase cycle, the Flash memory will take up to 25 μSeconds to return to Read Mode.
-It is recommended that the reset pulse (except power on reset, see Reset Section) be at least 25 μSeconds such that the Flash memory will always be ready for the MCU to fetch the boot code after reset is over.
+When the reset occurs during a programming or erase cycle, the Flash memory will take up to 25 μ Seconds to return to Read Mode.
+It is recommended that the reset pulse (except power on reset, see Reset Section) be at least 25 μ Seconds such that the Flash memory will always be ready for the MCU to fetch the boot code after reset is over.

-9.1.2 SRAM

-The SRAM is enabled when RS0-the SRAM chip select output from the DPLD-is high.
-RS0 can contain up to three product terms, allowing flexible memory mapping.

-The SRAM can be backed up using an external battery.
+The9.1.2 SRAMPSD4000The SRAM is enabled when RS0-the SRAM chip select output from the DPLD-is high.
+RS0 can contain up to three product terms, allowing flexible memory mapping.Functional BlocksThe SRAM can be backed up using an external battery.
 The external battery should be connected to the Vstby pin (PE6).
-If you have an external battery connected to the PSD4000, the contents of the SRAM will be retained in the event of a power loss.
+If you have an external battery connected to the DSD4000 the contents of the SRAM will be retained in the event of a power lace.
+The

+PSD4000, the contents of the SRAM will be retained in the event of a power loss.
 The contents of the SRAM will be retained so long as the battery voltage remains at 2V or greater.
 If the supply voltage falls below the battery voltage, an internal power switchover to the battery occurs.